executablebooks/sphinx-book-theme/docs/layout.md

 ````
 `````

-## Controlling the left table of contents
+## Controlling the left nav bar

-You can control some elements of the left table of contents.
+You can control some elements of the navigation bar.
 Here are the main features:

-### Expand sections of your TOC
+### Expand sections of your navbar

 To make all sub-pages of the left Table of Contents expanded, add `:expand_sections:` to the `toctree` for that section.